ollama4j/ollama4j/README.md

 > Check the releases [here](https://github.com/amithkoujalgi/ollama4j/releases) and update the dependency version
 > according to your requirements.

+> [!WARNING]
+> We have migrated the package repository from Maven Central to GitHub package repository due to technical issues with
+> publishing.

 ### For Maven

 #### Using [JitPack](https://jitpack.io/)